What is a migraine headache?

 Are migraines hereditary?

 Yes, migraines have a tendency to run in families.
-Four out of 5 migraine sufferers have a family history of migraines.
-If one parent has a history of migraines, the child has a 50% chance of developing migraines, and if both parents have a history of migraines, the risk jumps to 75%.
+As many as four out of five people with migraine have a family history of migraines.
+If one parent has a history of migraines, the child has a 50 percent chance of developing migraines, and if both parents have a history of migraines, the risk jumps to 75 percent.

 What causes a migraine?

-There is a migraine "pain center" or generator in the mid-brain area.
-A migraine begins when hyperactive nerve cells send out impulses to the blood vessels leading to the dilation of these vessels and the release of prostaglandins, serotonin and other inflammatory substances that cause the pulsation to be painful.
+There is a migraine “pain center,” or generator, in the mid-brain area.
+A migraine begins when overactive nerve cells send out impulses to the blood vessels.
+This causes the release of prostaglandins, serotonin, and other substances that cause swelling of the blood vessels in the vicinity of the nerve endings, resulting in pain.

 What are the symptoms of migraines?